eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 The occasion related traceability helps stakeholders to identify if a company that is detected for social or environmental misbehavior is part of its own supply chain.
 In case of a hit, the inquiring company and the originator company will be informed by the response, and therefore if the specific company has to start investigations.

 Similar to the ESS use-case Top-Down, ESS Bottom-Up focuses on notifying customers about incidents in the supply chain.
 The difference to Top-Down is that the Bottom-Up approach only investigates on one level and does not send any notifications.
+To achieve this goal, IRS uses these aspect models:

+- SingleLevelUsageAsPlanned - The aspect provides the information in which parent part(s)/product(s) the given item is assembled in.
+This could be a 1:1 relationship in terms of e.g. a brake component or 1:n for e.g. coatings.
+The given item as well as the parent item must refer to an object from as-planned lifecycle phase.
+If multiple versions of parent parts exist that the child part can be assembled into, all versions of the parent part are included in the usage list.
+- PartAsPlanned - representation of an item in the Catena-X Bill of Material (BOM) in As-Planned lifecycle status in a specific version.
+This also includes information about the validityPeriod - the period of time during which the Part is offered by the manufacturer and can be purchased by customers.
+- PartSiteInformationAsPlanned - Site related information for a given "as planned" item.
+A site is a delimited geographical area where a legal entity does business.
+In the "as planned" lifecycle context all potentially related sites are listed including all sites where e.g. production of this part (type) is planned.

-IRS validates if the requested BPNS is part of PartSiteInformationAsPlanned and returns the resulting BPNLs as JobResult for an incident company to handle further incident management.
+For the originator company, IRS validates whether the requested BPNS is part of their PartSiteInformationAsPlanned and whether the provided validityTimestamp is within the validityPeriod of PartAsPlanned.
+If this is the case, IRS will then collect all the BPNLs of the direct customer and return the affected parts in the following structure for an incident company to handle further incident management:

 ```json
 {